 - hallucinations and psychosis

-If you use marijuana while you’re pregnant or breastfeeding, there’s a greater chance that your baby will have birth defects or problems with brain development.
+If you use weed while you’re pregnant or breastfeeding, there’s a greater chance that your baby will have birth defects or problems with brain development.

 Weed’s short-term effects start to taper off after one to three hours.
 Some effects, like memory problems or trouble sleeping, can last a few days.